watchernyu/python-ml-setup/README.md

 ## why is jupyter notebook behaving differently from python file, why do I get different result running a cell twice?
 Once you run a cell, jupyter notebook save variables in your memory, that means a bunch of variables are in your memory and sometimes you might want to reset the whole notebook.
 If some calculation in a cell depends on variables defined in other cells, particularly defined in previously run cells, when you run a cell for a second time very likely get a different result.

+## I simply cannot load a file?
+Check your path.
+Is your program and your data in the same directory?
+Are you using relative path?
+Or absolute path?
+Print out your current path in your program, print out the path that you want to load your data, see if this information is the same as what you imagined.